Alex-WD-22/Alex-WD-22/README.md

-# Hi :wave: I'm Alex, and Welcome to my GitHub profile

-I'm a Junior Full Stack Developer based in Freiburg, Germany.
+# Hi :wave: I'm Alex a Full Stack Developer

+I'm a web developer who's focused on learning constantly.
 Currently searching for an opportunity to work with a team, a mentor who guides me through best practices and points out my mistakes to become the best version of myself.

+In my previous career, I felt like I reached an end even though I was just at the beginning.
+I enjoyed working in all my previous jops, but for me coding was the spark to forfillment I didn't had previously.

 <span style="text-align:center;">:point_right: [Check out my portfolio](www.anerz.com) :point_left: </span>